willghatch/racket-extenor/README.md

 An `extenor` is an “EXTEnsible NOminal Record”.
 Extenors are purely functional, but may contain mutable values in their fields (eg. a box).
-An extenor is made of various `extenorc`s (Components).
+An extenor is made of various `extenorcl`s (Components).
-An extenorc is like a struct-type -- it has named fields, properties, and optionally a “guard” that interposes on construction and update.
+An extenorcl is like a struct-type -- it has named fields, properties, and optionally a “guard” that interposes on construction and update.
-An extenor is essentially an instantiation of a combination of extenorcs, IE extenorcs are the (first-class) types and extenors are instances of (some mix of) those types.
+An extenor is essentially an instantiation of a combination of extenorcls, IE extenorcls are the (first-class) types and extenors are instances of (some mix of) those types.
-For now, at least, you can't make subtypes of extenorcs, but extenors form a subtype lattice according to which extenorcs they include (When I say “subtype” here, of course, I mean what one means when discussing types for a dynamically/un(i)typed language.
+For now, at least, you can't make subtypes of extenorcls, but extenors form a subtype lattice according to which extenorcls they include (When I say “subtype” here, of course, I mean what one means when discussing types for a dynamically/un(i)typed language.
 For the moment I am not delving into the static typing of these purposely very dynamic objects I want to use in my shell.
 But I note that they have some relation to row types.
 Though in principle I'm interested in a statically typed Rash-like shell, or adding gradual typing to Rash.
 Though it's not my immediate priority.
 What does it say about myself and/or the state of PL discourse that I feel the need to proactively explain my usage of the word “type” and this little project's relationship to the broader PL research world?).
-When defining extenorcs, you get predicate, accessor, and mutator functions which apply to extenors.
+When defining extenorcls, you get predicate, accessor, and mutator functions which apply to extenors.
-When (functional) updates occur, all the fields and properties of all the extenorcs in the extenor are copied.
+When (functional) updates occur, all the fields and properties of all the extenorcls in the extenor are copied.
-When an extenorc with a guard is added to an extenor or has a field updated within an extenor, the guard is applied to the (new) fields relevant to that extenor.
+When an extenorcl with a guard is added to an extenor or has a field updated within an extenor, the guard is applied to the (new) fields relevant to that extenor.
-The guard has a chance to raise an error or replace those fields, but it can't interpose on the fields of other extenorcs.
+The guard has a chance to raise an error or replace those fields, but it can't interpose on the fields of other extenorcls.
-Extenors also act like a dictionary (though not conforming to Racket's `dict?` interface unless an attached extenorc provides that functionality via `prop:dict`, which may be done in various different ways).
+Extenors also act like a dictionary (though not conforming to Racket's `dict?` interface unless an attached extenorcl provides that functionality via `prop:dict`, which may be done in various different ways).
-Extenorc fields may be visible or hidden.
+Extenorcl fields may be visible or hidden.
-Visible fields are readable and (functionally) updatable via the dictionary interface, while hidden fields are only readable and updatable via the getter/setter functions provided at the time of extenorc construction.
+Visible fields are readable and (functionally) updatable via the dictionary interface, while hidden fields are only readable and updatable via the getter/setter functions provided at the time of extenorcl construction.
-Extenorcs are in conflict if they share the same visible fields or struct type properties (or if they are the same extenorc according to `eq?`).
+Extenorcls are in conflict if they share the same visible fields or struct type properties (or if they are the same extenorcl according to `eq?`).
-Interned symbols are allowed as convenient, on-the-fly, single-field extenorcs.
+Interned symbols are allowed as convenient, on-the-fly, single-field extenorcls.
-Symbol extenorcs rely on the dictionary interface, and don't supply accessor and mutator functions.
+Symbol extenorcls rely on the dictionary interface, and don't supply accessor and mutator functions.

 # TODO items: